Review Apps

 - Switch kubectl context to review-apps-ce (we recommend using kubectx)

-kubectl get pods | grep dns
+kubectl get pods | grep dns-

-& confirm exact error message - Web search for exact error message, following rabbit hole to a relevant kubernetes bug report
+kubectl describe pod <pod name>& confirm exact error message - Web search for exact error message, following rabbit hole to a relevant kubernetes bug report

 - Access the node over SSH via the GCP console (Computer Engine > VM